What is a research university?

 Will I earn academic credit for participating in UROP?

-In the Fall semester you will earn one credit hour for participation in and successful completion of the UROP Colloquium.
-In the Spring semester you may elect to participate in up to three hours of DIS credit for your UROP assistantship, or you may continue on an extracurricular or volunteer basis.
+In the Fall and Spring semester you will earn one credit hour (two credit total) for participation in and successful completion of the UROP Colloquium.
+In the Spring semester you may elect to participate in additioal hours of DIS credit (up to three hours) for your UROP assistantship, or you may continue on an extracurricular or volunteer basis.

 Are all UROP Colloquium classes the same?

 UROP Colloquia are divided between STEM (science, technology, engineering, and mathematics; the "hard sciences"), Social Science, and Arts and Humanities disciplines, and you will be placed in a Colloquium corresponding to one of these divisions.
 Research methods differ starkly between these broad disciplinary areas, and your Colloquium will focus on research within that general area, but you will learn much more about your specific discipline or field of research from working with your Research Mentor.

 Do I have to do research in my major?